 - Age.
-Sleep changes are you age, and the same is true here.
-The older you are, the slower you tend to recover from jet lag.
+Sleep changes as you age.
+It follows that the older you are, the slower you tend to recover from jet lag.

 - Distance covered.
-The further you go, the more time zones you cross and the more time your body clock needs to adjust.
+The farther you go, the more time zones you cross and the more time your body clock needs to adjust.

 - Direction of travel.
 Going from east to west is worse than the other way around.
 Why?
 The former causes you to “lose” time, while the latter “adds” time.
 This “loss” of time makes adjusting to the local time zone more difficult.

 - Frequency of travel.
 By this we mean constant movement, like what pilots and flight attendants go through.
 It’s difficult to adjust if you’re changing time zones faster than it takes for jet lag to run its course.